Wayne Taylor Racing: History

-Before the start of the 2023 IMSA SportsCar Championship season, Wayne Taylor Racing announced a partnership with Andretti Autosport, revealing that Andretti would play a role in the teams day to day operation and leadership going forward.
+Before the start of the 2023 IMSA WeatherTech SportsCar Championship season, Wayne Taylor Racing announced a partnership with Andretti Autosport, revealing that Andretti would play a role in the team's day-to-day operation and leadership going forward.
 They also stated that they have a longtime goal of moving into Andretti's new headquarters in 2025.
 WTR would retain Filipe Albuquerque and Ricky Taylor for the season, with Louis Delétraz driving in the Endurance cup races, and Brendon Hartley in the car for the 24 Hours of Daytona.
 Albuquerque and Taylor would finish the season 2nd in the standings, missing out on the championship after a controversial collision with championship rival Pipo Derani in the final hour of the race.